Guide to Siargao

 • Go on an island hopping tour

 Siargao is surrounded by many other beautiful small islands, and an island hopping tour is a wonderful way to experience them.
-My friend went on an island hopping with Kuya Loloy (+63 905 503 2181) and highly recommended it!
+My friend went on an island hopping from General Luna with Kuya Loloy (+63 905 503 2181) and highly recommended it!
 They visited 3 islands: Naked, Daku, and Guyam Islands on a day trip.

 • Magpopongko Rock Pools